LevinJ/CarND-PID-Control-Project/README.md

 Currently we are using a fixed and relatively low speed.
 Maybe a PID controller for throttle could be a good idea to increase speed.

-Lastly, at one point, my twiddle find me a combination of PID parameters ([32.7713, 0, 74.8867]) that can drive perfectly in the track, though the steering angle it outputs are mostly 1 or -1.
+Lastly, while fine tuning parameters for PID controller, at one point, twiddle found a combination of PID parameters ([32.7713, 0, 74.8867]) that can drive perfectly in the track, though the steering angle it outputs are mostly 1 or -1.
 It's a nice surprise to see how the "clever" twiddle comes up with answers we never initially expect.
 Just for fun, [here](https://youtu.be/PIkNhLrCuQA) the video that records the funny movement of the vehicle with these PID parameters.

 ## Basic Build Instructions